jugzster/programming-notes/README.md

 # JavaScript
 - Rest / Spread operator: "..."
-In an parameter list, it "gathers" the arguments together and puts them in an array.
+In a parameter list, it "gathers" the arguments together and puts them in an array.
 In an argument list, it spreads them out into individual arguments.
 ```
 function foo(...args) {
   console.log(args[3]);